The content of this chapter is applicable to both full-time and adjunct faculty.

 Pepperdine owns and/or operates campuses in Argentina, China, England, Germany, Italy, Switzerland, and Washington D.C. for study-abroad programs.
 It offers regular programs in many other countries for both graduate and undergraduate students and has developed strategic alliances with world-class universities throughout Europe, Asia, and Latin America to facilitate student and faculty exchanges.

 The University continuously improves the quality of its educational programs and facilities.
-The Drescher Graduate Campus in Malibu is designed to include The Graziadio School of Business and Management, the Graduate School of Education and Psychology, and the School of Public Policy.
+The Drescher Graduate Campus in Malibu is designed to include The Graziadio Business School, the Graduate School of Education and Psychology, and the School of Public Policy.

 The most distinctive feature of Pepperdine University is its commitment to academic excellence in the context of Christian values.
 Mr. Pepperdine's original statement of purpose in 1937 continues to resonate with the mission of the University today: